-Like all other bikes similarly priced to the Co-Op REV series, the 12″, 16″ and 20″ sizes come with a coaster brake.
+Like all other bikes similarly priced to the Co-Op Cycles REV series, the 12″, 16″ and 20″ sizes come with a coaster brake.
 Coaster brakes, or back pedal brakes, aren’t ideal for young riders learning how to pedal, but they aren’t necessarily problematic for everyone.

-Coaster brakes tend to work great for kids who start off on a bike using training wheels, but they usually cause confusion for kids who skip training wheels by using a balance bike first.
+Coaster brakes tend to work fine for kids who start off on a bike using training wheels, but they usually cause confusion for kids who skip training wheels by using a balance bike first.

 When balance bike graduates are learning how to pedal, they often accidentally pedal backwards when learning the motion of pedaling.
 This leads to an abrupt and unexpected stop, which almost always leads to a fall and much frustration.
 For kids who learn to pedal while on training wheels, backpedaling isn’t an issue as the training wheels keep them upright in the event of the abrupt stop.

 So if your child is graduating from a balance bike, the coaster brake may slow their progression, but considering essentially all bikes in the REV price range come with coaster brakes, you’ll need to consider increasing your budget to get a bike without one.

 For those kids who have already learned how to pedal and are moving up to a 20″ bike, the coaster brake on the REV 20 shouldn’t be a problem, since most kids on 20″ bikes already know how to pedal.